bkonkle/nakago/website/docs/tutorial.md

 One of the first things you'll probably want to add to your application is authentication, which establishes the user's identity.
 This is separate and distinct from authorization, which determines what the user is allowed to do.

-The only currently supported method of authentication is through JWT with JWKS keys.
-The `nakago-axum` library provides a request extension for for Axum that will use [biscuit](https://docs.rs/biscuit/0.6.0/biscuit/) to decode a JWT from the `Authorization` header, validate it with a JWKS key from the `/.well-known/jwks.json` path on the auth url, and then return the value of the `sub` claim from the payload.
+The only currently supported method of authentication is through JWT with JWKS keys, though other methods will be added in the future.
+The `nakago-axum` library provides a request extractor for for Axum that uses [biscuit](https://docs.rs/biscuit/0.6.0/biscuit/) with your Nakago application Config to decode a JWT from the `Authorization` header, validate it with a JWKS key from the `/.well-known/jwks.json` path on the auth url, and then return the value of the `sub` claim from the payload.

 *Configurable claims and other authentication methods will be added in the future.*